micahwierenga/project-1-assessment/README.md

 # Project 1 Assessment

-## Introduction (By Instructor)

-This **Introduction** section will be read in class by the instructor.

-Students will be self-directed beginning with the **Instructions & Time Guidelines** section below.

 ### GOAL

 The goal of this project assessment is to gauge your ability to develop a **minimal** front-end web application using HTML, CSS & JavaScript, including your ability to: